m4ttsch/omscs-notes-notes/operating-systems/introduction-to-operating-systems.md

 The OS can decide whether to grant the access or potentially terminate the process.

-The OS also exposes an interface of  **system calls**, which the application can invoke, which allows privileged access of hardware resources for the application on behalf of the operating system.
+The OS also exposes an interface of  **system calls**, which the application can invoke, which allows privileged access of hardware resources for the application.

 For example: